 See About the Park for an introduction to the Park, or view the pages on the separate components of Hender Reserve, Madurta Reserve, Stirling Park and Woorabinda.
 Also check the bird list, which provides links to photos and sounds of many of the birds.

 You can take a self guided walk around the Woorabinda Lake.
 A brochure is available to help you get the most out of your walk.

 Are you interested in joining the Friends of Woorabinda Bushland Reserves?
 A family can join for just $10 a year, or $40 for 5 years.
-Print the membership form from the latest newsletter and send it in.
+Print the membership form from a newsletter and send it in.
 Donations to the Friends of Woorabinda Bushland Reserves Fund are tax deductible.

 If you have any questions about the Park, or comments about the website, please email.